xmyqsh/gpu_coords_map/README.md

 - Light Head: the table head has been shrinked 32 times.
 - Multi-Head: one slab router and memory, multi table head.
-- Singleton: reuse slab router and memory by making SlabAlloc singleton, preserve allocating and releasing large GPU memory frequently.
+- Singleton: reuse slab router and memory by making SlabAlloc singleton, prevent allocating and releasing large GPU memory frequently.
 - Random Ring Hash: one random number per table head as the memory block offset to make the worse space usage best and uniform.
 - Compact slab memory layout design: support any dim of coordinate with